Dezstany Garcia

 Hey y'all!

 "How are you doing?!"
-A common question going around as us—first-years—experience our first day of classes.
-So far, I have loved all the energy my professors are bringing, the questions my peers are asking, and the community I can lean on during this exciting yet new transition.
+A common question going around as we—first-years—experience our first day of classes.
+So far, I have loved all the energy my professors are bringing, the questions my peers are asking, and the community I can lean on during this exciting yet newtransition.

 I am blessed to say that I have been on campus for quite some time already!
-I was a part of the First-Year Summer Enrichment Program, commonly known as FYSEP, an amazing three week program offered to first-generation and low-income students.
-Within the program, I learned more about what a STEM and writing course entails at Dartmouth, how to start preparing for my post graduate career (never too early to start!), and gaining some out of the classroom knowledge with welcoming upperclassmen.
-Thanks to FYSEP I made some amazing core memories: Swimming in the Connecticut River with friends, dancing the night away to Bad Bunny, and stargazing on the golf course near campus.
-It definitely went by way too fast and I will be forever grateful for all the care and attention the First-Generation Office put into it.
+I was a part of the First-Year Summer Enrichment Program, commonly known as FYSEP, an amazing three-week program offered to first-generation and low-income students.
+Within the program, I learned more about what STEM and writing courses entail at Dartmouth, how to start preparing for my post-graduate career (never too early to start!), and, gained some out-of-the-classroom knowledge via welcoming upperclass students back to campus.
+Thanks to FYSEP, I made some amazing core memories: Swimming in the Connecticut River with friends, dancing the night away to Bad Bunny, and stargazing on the golf course near campus.
+It definitely went by way too fast, and I will be forever grateful for all the care and attention the First-Generation Office put into the experience.

-For me, I felt so much security going into classes because of FYSEP.
-As a first generation student, it can feel a bit overwhelming trying to figure out such new territory on our own.
+Because of the FYSEP experince, I felt so much security attending classes.
+As a first-generation student, it can feel a bit overwhelming trying to figure out such new territory on your own.
 However, I can confidently say that you are never alone at Dartmouth!
-The community is fueled by passion rather than competition and I was really able to see that when it came time to pick my classes.
-Upperclassmen were always available to answer our questions and help us plan out our fall term—professors too!
-I emailed some professors because I had questions about their classes and they responded as soon as they could.
+The community is fueled by passion rather than competition, and I was really able to see that when it came time to pick my classes.
+Upperclass students were always available to answer my questions and help me plan out my fall term—professors too!
+I emailed a few professors because I had questions about their classes, and they responded as soon as they could.
 Did I know them beforehand?
-Nope!
+No!
 That's the Dartmouth community for you.
-Not only were they super welcoming but also encouraging of the questions I had about general Dartmouth questions.
+Not only were they super-welcoming, but also encouraging of my general Dartmouth questions.

-Thankfully adjusting to college has been so smooth because of all the resources Dartmouth provides.
+Thankfully, adjusting to college has been so smooth because of all the resources Dartmouth provides.
 If I named each of the individuals that I know I could reach out to for support, we would be here for another three weeks!
-So please, if you have any questions about the Woods, know there is someone who is waiting to answer it.
+So please, if you have any questions about the Woods, know there is someone here who is waiting to answer them.

 Posts You Might Like